Albert Wright (Australian cricketer)

-Albert William Wright (24 September 1875 – 23 December 1938) was an Australian cricketer and pitch curator.
+Albert William Wright (24 September 1875 – 23 December 1938) was an Australian cricketer.
 He played in 30 first-class matches for South Australia between 1905 and 1920 before taking over the preparation of the Adelaide Oval.

-Life and career
+Early life

-Wright was born on 24 September 1875 to William Henry Wright (1853–1931) and Mary McLean Muirhead (1851–1903).
+Wright was born on 24 September 1875.
+To William Henry Wright.
+He grew up in the Adelaide suburb of Norwood, and was educated at Sturt Street school, but he did not play cricket there.
+He started cricket with a Sunday-school team.

+Wright an iron-moulder and a A-grade footballer for West Adelaide starting in the 1897 season.

+Wright married Clara Elizabeth Doran in Adelaide on 29 April 1901.

+Cricketer

 A leg-spin bowler, Wright began his first-class career at the age of 30 in December 1905.
 In his second Sheffield Shield match, he took his best innings figures of 7 for 66 when South Australia beat Victoria.
 Five years later he took his best match figures of 11 for 176 (5 for 75 and 6 for 101) in a 285-run victory over New South Wales.

-In 1907 Wright took a position with the ground staff at the Adelaide Oval.
-He became the curator at the ground in 1920 and held that position until his death in December 1938.
-The first Test pitch he prepared yielded 1,753 runs and 40 wickets in six days during the Ashes series in 1920–21; both captains praised the pitch.
+Wright played first-class cricket for South Australia in 30 matches from 1905 to 1920, finishing with 110 wickets at a bowling average of 30.81, and 242 runs at a batting average of 7.56.
+Towards the end of his playing career, Wright became curator at the Adelaide Oval, succeeding George Dunn after he had been acting curator since March of that year.